habibcilmd-cardiologist/dr-cil/content/en/blog/mitral-valve/index.md

 {{< /alert >}}

 Mitral valve disease is dysfunction of the valve between the left atrium and left ventricle.
 It has two main forms: mitral stenosis and mitral regurgitation.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in diagnosing and treating mitral valve diseases.

 ## What is Mitral Valve Disease?